Originally published September 2016. Updated March 2026 to reflect how Google Analytics 4 works today.

 Sound like a plan?

-Let us know if you need any help during the migration — and if you want to learn more about what your Google Analytics data reveal then why not consider one of our Google Analytics Group Training sessions?
+Let us know if you need any help during the migration — and if you want to learn more about what your Google Analytics data can tell you, explore our Google Analytics consulting services.